 The transformation seems to take place overnight.
 Suddenly, every house on the block has gargantuan wreaths over the door, tapered candles twinkling in the windows, and a display of light-up choirboys on the lawn.
 Have your neighbors tapped into some network of indigent elves looking for preholiday employment?
 "These days, it seems we no longer have to be just Martha Stewart," Bodger says.
 "We have to be Bob Vila too.
 We have to bake the cookies and nail together a little holiday dollhouse."

-If you feel that holiday decor is a must, make an impact simply.
+holiday decor is a must, make an impact simply.
 Buy a fake tree (the current crop is amazingly lifelike) with prestrung lights for yearly reuse.
 Choose wreaths made of pinecones for a longer shelf life.
 And if you're committed to bringing home a six-foot spruce, drape it with a simple red ribbon and add tiny white lights and red Christmas balls.
 Voila -- a design statement worthy of Martha herself, with half the fuss.

 Above all, stop torturing yourself.
 My house would never pass the deck- the-halls test.
 Our 5-year-old is in charge of the tree, and when he finishes hanging the ornaments, they're all two feet from the floor and huddled together for warmth.
 But who cares?
 His sense of pride in doing something for the family is palpable.